Service Credit for Tiers 2 through 6

 As a Retirement System member, you earn service credit for your paid public employment with a participating employer.
-However, you may also have other service for which you can receive credit.
 This booklet describes the many types of service credit for which you may be eligible.

-Please read this booklet carefully to determine if all of your allowable service has been properly credited.
-Remember, our staff is available to help you and answer your questions.
+Remember, our staff is always available to help you and answer your questions.

 Thomas P. DiNapoli State Comptroller

 When you join the New York State and Local Retirement System, you begin receiving credit for your employment with a participating employer.
 This credit is called member service and is based on salary and service information reported to us by your employer.